carlosmunoz/zanata-wiki/Where-is-the-code-for-x?.md

 # Location of Code for Selected Features
 Use this table to find the main packages containing code for the feature of interest.
+Package prefix "org.zanata" is shortened to "o.z" for brevity.

 <table>